OmarAlaraby/Codeforces-Tasks-API/README.md

 # Codeforces-Tasks-API

-this API allow you to create a task consists of any number of problems and any rate range you want. more than 3000+ problem stored in the database.
+this API allow you to create a task consists of any number of problems and any rate range you want. and more than 3000+ problem stored in the database.

 <hr>
 <br>